Duck-XYZ/MLProject/README.md

 # MultiLoader Template

 This project provides a Gradle project template that can compile Minecraft mods for multiple modloaders using a common project for the sources.
 This project does not require any third party libraries or dependencies.
-If you have any questions or want to discuss the project, please join our [Discord](https://discord.myceliummod.network).
+This template is a fork of the [MultiLoader-Template by jaredlll08](https://github.com/jaredlll08/MultiLoader-Template) adjusted to include extra boilerplate to save time with service creation.

 ## Getting Started